emallson/Slab/EXTENDING.md

 It is possible to extend Slab by registering a component.
-Components have a very basic lifecycle that will be reminescent of React (if you've worked with that).
+Components have a very basic lifecycle that will be reminiscent of React (if you've worked with that).
 The core is:

 - `build` - Create any frames that you will need.
 This generally happens once.
 You do not have a unit to pull data from yet.
 Should return a `Frame`.
 May return `nil` to prevent construction.
 - `refresh` - Set the values of your component based on the values in `settings`. (`settings.tag` is the unit id)